the-teachingRSE-project/competencies/competencies.md

 where people working in RSE related fields got together to figure out structures and ideas for educating newcomers to this field.
-One outcome of this diverse gathering is that RSEs from far away fields gather around similar core concepts, and at the same time share a vision of how to renew scientific research practice making proper use of digital tools.
+One outcome of this diverse gathering is that RSEs from far away fields gather around similar core concepts, and at the same time they share a vision of how to renew scientific research practice making proper use of digital tools.
 In this publication, we have tried to formalise these concepts.
 We have formulated a set of values that guide our actions in society,